JuhyungSon/SimLab/README.md

 - [Control Room]

-- OperationModeButton: If the user wants to begin interacting with the operation protocol screen, this code will initiate the DC(Distillation Column) protocols.
+- OperationModeButton: initiate the DC(Distillation Column) protocols, so users can interact with the operation protocol screen.

 - [Chemical Plant]

-- HandleCheck, HandleChecker1,Handelcheckr2: If the user interacts with the valve, It can be tracked  how much the user tries to open the valve.
+- HandleCheck, HandleChecker1,Handelcheckr2: If the user interacts with the valve, It tracks the user attempts to open the valve.

-- TimeChecker: This code provided some data for the accomplishment of user tasks.
+- TimeChecker: Tracks the completion of user tasks.

 ## Contributing